 Optional.
-Object specifying value you estimate will be returned by IRR.
-If omitted, Guess is 0.1 (10 percent).
+Variant specifying value you estimate will be returned by IRR.
+If omitted, guess is 0.1 (10 percent).

 The internal rate of return is the interest rate received for an investment consisting of payments and receipts that occur at regular intervals.

 The IRR function uses the order of values within the array to interpret the order of payments and receipts.
 Be sure to enter your payment and receipt values in the correct sequence.
-The cash flow for each period does not need to be fixed, as it is for an annuity.
+The cash flow for each period doesn't have to be fixed, as it is for an annuity.

 IRR is calculated by iteration.
-Starting with the value of Guess, IRR cycles through the calculation until the result is accurate to within 0.00001 percent.
-If IRR cannot find a result after 20 tries, it fails.
+Starting with the value of guess, IRR cycles through the calculation until the result is accurate to within 0.00001 percent.
+If IRR can't find a result after 20 tries, it fails.

-In this example, the IRR function returns the internal rate of return for a series of five cash flows contained in the array Values().
+In this example, the IRR function returns the internal rate of return for a series of 5 cash flows contained in the array Values().
 The first array element is a negative cash flow representing business start-up costs.
-The remaining four cash flows represent positive cash flows for the subsequent four years.
+The remaining 4 cash flows represent positive cash flows for the subsequent 4 years.
 Guess is the estimated internal rate of return.